spokestack/spokestack.io/content/docs/Android/cookbook.md

 ### Activate ASR with any speech

-No wakeword is used in this base configuration; any audio recognized as speech will be sent to ASR.
+No wake word is used in this base configuration; any audio recognized as speech will be sent to ASR.

 ```kotlin
 private lateinit var spokestack: Spokestack